For answers to common questions, please refer to the list below:

 The foreclosure process can be long and complicated.
 From communicating with lawyers and mortgage servicers to negotiating workout options, the HOC’s HUD-certified counselors discuss clients’ financial situations and offer guidance on how best to avoid default or foreclosure.
 HOC counselors will explore different ways to resolve your mortgage situation.
 The objective is to find the best way to keep all clients housed in safe and reliable housing.

-No. Avesta Housing manages many affordable housing rental properties across Maine and New Hampshire, but does not offer properties to purchase.
+Not at this time.
+Avesta Housing manages many affordable housing rental properties across Maine and New Hampshire, but does not offer properties to purchase.

 No. The Avesta HomeOwnership Center offers education and counseling only.